JuliaLang/julia/doc/src/devdocs/EscapeAnalysis.md

 firing up the main analysis routine so that the succeeding escape analysis can precisely analyze operations on those arrays.

-However, such precise "per-element" alias analyis is often hard.
+However, such precise "per-element" alias analysis is often hard.
 Essentially, the main difficulty inherit to array is that array dimension and index are often non-constant:
 - loop often produces loop-variant, non-constant array indices
 - (specific to vectors) array resizing changes array dimension and invalidates its constant-ness